minprog/progik-old/30 Homework/30 Homework 3/30 The work.md

 *Tests?*   Try this one yourself... it will be more formally tested in conjunction with the next function!

-Next, write `scrabbleScore( S )`.
+Next, write `scrabbleScore(S)`.
 (Again, watch for capitalization!)
-Here is scrabbleScore's description:
+Here is `scrabbleScore`'s description:

-`scrabbleScore( S )` should take as input a string `S`, which will have only lowercase letters, and should return as output the scrabble score of that string.
+`scrabbleScore(S)` should take as input a string `S`, which will have only lowercase letters, and should return as output the scrabble score of that string.
 Ignore the fact that, in reality, the availability of each letter tile is limited.
 Hint: use the above `letterScore` function and recursion.
 (Compare this with the the `sajak` example, but consider adding different values for each letter.

 Here are some examples: